Income inequality metrics: Inequality, growth, and progress

 Evidence from a broad panel of recent academic studies shows that there is a nonlinear relation between income inequality and the rate of growth and investment.
 Very high inequality slows growth; moderate inequality encourages growth.
 Studies differ on the effect of very low inequality.

 Robert J. Barro, Harvard University found in his study "Inequality and Growth in a Panel of Countries" that higher inequality tends to retard growth in poor countries and encourage growth in well-developed regions.
 Underscoring the need for initiatives like the United Nations Sustainable Development Goal 10, aim at reducing inequality.
 According to Pak Hung Mo, income inequality has significant negative effect on the rate of GDP growth.
 In their work "Income Inequality and Economic Growth", they found out that the most important is the transfer channel while the least important is the human capital channel.
 However, the direct impact of income inequality on the rate of productivity growth accounts for more than 55 percent of its overall total effect.
 This indicates that the effects of income inequality on economic growth are much more complicated than what we have perceived or modeled.

 In their study for the World Institute for Development Economics Research, Giovanni Andrea Cornia and Julius Court (2001) reach slightly different conclusions.
 The authors therefore recommend to pursue moderation also as to the distribution of wealth and particularly to avoid the extremes.
 Both very high egalitarianism and very high inequality cause slow growth.
 Considering the inequalities in economically well developed countries, public policy should target an 'efficient inequality range'.
-The authors claim that such efficiency range roughly lies between the values of the Gini coefficients of 0.25 (inequality close to the least unequal European counties) and 0.40 (close to the level of inequality of US.
+The authors claim that such efficiency range roughly lies between the values of the Gini coefficients of 0.25 (inequality close to the least unequal European countries) and 0.40 (close to the level of inequality of US).

 According to the work "Inequality of Opportunity, Income Inequality, and Economic Growth," the relationship between income inequality and economic growth is mediated by the level of equality of opportunity, as identified by intergenerational mobility.
 After a number of recently developed internationally comparable measures of intergenerational mobility they confirmed that the negative impact of income inequality on growth increases as intergenerational mobility decreases.
 The findings imply that excluding intergenerational mobility leads to misspecification, which explains why the empirical literature on income inequality and growth has been so inconclusive.

 Another researcher has shown that in perfect markets inequality does not influence growth.

 The precise shape of the inequality-growth curve obviously varies across countries depending upon their resource endowment, history, remaining levels of absolute poverty and available stock of social programs, as well as on the distribution of physical and human capital.